nix-community/disko/docs/quickstart.md

  ];
 ```

-If you went for the hybrid-partition scheme, than choose grub as a bootloader.
+If you went for the hybrid-partition scheme, then choose grub as a bootloader.
 Otherwise consult the NixOS manual.
 The following configuration for Grub works
 both EFI and BIOS systems.
 Add it to your configuration.nix while commenting out
 the existing lines about `systemd-boot`: